AdobeDocs/contributor.de-DE/help/writing-essentials/markdown.md

 **Beispiel:**

-In [!DNL Adobe Target] können Sie Ihre Tests direkt auf einer [!DNL Target]-aktivierten Seite erstellen.
+In [!DNL Adobe Target] you can create your tests directly on a [!DNL Target]-enabled page.

 **Quelle:**